jrubioh1/exam_json_generator/README.md

 ---

-## ⚠️ Preproduction Notice
+## ⚠️ Production mode

-This tool is currently in **preproduction phase**.
-If you cannot run it via Poetry, you may alternatively install it via PYPi using:
+You may alternatively install it via PYPi using:

 ```
 pip install exam_json_generator